dk1028/medmnist-ssl/results/week3/pneumoniamnist/Nael_Merzouki/README_week3.md

 | ResNet-18 (head-only)      | 0.7628   | 0.8371     | 0.1285     |
 | ResNet-18 (all, basic)     | 0.8670   | 0.9546     | 0.1306     |

 The model reaches perfect accuracy on train set while it performs at 87% accuracy on test set which indicates mild overfitting.
-Such decrease in performance are noticeable in AUROC and ECE too, indicating overfitting.
+Such decrease in performance are noticeable in AUROC and ECE too, reinforcing this claim.
 It still significantly outperforms the head-only model on the test set and is thus preferred in practice.
 Augmentations below show a decrease in overfitting.

 ---